Navigation auf uzh.ch

 • 2016 - Associate Fellow, Leverhulme Centre for the Future of Intelligence, University of Cambridge

-• 2016 - 2018 Post-Doctoral Research Associate, Faraday Institute for Religion and Science, on Templeton Funded project: “Human Identity in an Age of Nearly Human Machines”
+• 2016 - 2018 Post-Doctoral Research Associate, Faraday Institute for Religion and Science, St Edmunds College, University of Cambridge, on Templeton Funded project: "Human Identity in an Age of Nearly Human Machines"

 • 2012 - 2022 Affiliated Supervisor and Lecturer, Faculty of Divinity, Cambridge